 All successful candidates must be active members of the WGA or become members prior to the start of their contract.

 Please submit the online application form [BELOW], a current CV (up to 5 pages max), and a cover letter explaining your interest in the program and a short description of your approach to mentoring.

-Successful applicants will be notified by late November 2020.
+Successful applicants will be notified in November 2021.